-To monitor behaviour of children within phases and report to the Head of the Lower School, Deputy Head or Head any serious issues or concerns with specific children.
+To monitor behaviour of children within phases and report to the, Deputy Head or Head any serious issues or concerns with specific children.

 To identify any training needs within key stages.

 The Role of the Deputy Head and Teaching Staff.